OpenF2/F2/README.md

 ### Issues, Enhancements, Bugs

 Have a question?
 Find a bug?
-Open an [Issue on GitHub](https://github.com/OpenF2/F2/issues), post a topic on the [Google Group](https://groups.google.com/forum/#!forum/OpenF2) or send an email to <info@openf2.org>.
+Open an [Issue on GitHub](https://github.com/OpenF2/F2/issues) or send an email to <info@openf2.org>.

 To track bugs, issues and enhancement requests, we are using [Issues on GitHub](https://github.com/OpenF2/F2/issues).